Raul Chedrese

 Compare

 It’s critical that we have a way to calculate how accurate our predictions are.
 If we don’t know how wrong our model is we can’t know how to improve it.
-To assess how accurate our model is we run it for an input that we already know the correct output for.Let’s look up a movie that actually had $200,000 budget and compare its world wide gross to what our model predicted.
+To assess how accurate our model is we run it for an input that we already know the correct output for.Let’s look up a movie that actually had a $200,000 budget and compare its world wide gross to what our model predicted.
 According to IMDB, Mad Max, released in 1980, had a budget of $200,000 and made a total of $99,750,000

 input = 200_000